BethKidd/Plant-Narrative-1/Group_Project/README.md

 <param ve-d3plus-network url="https://raw.githubusercontent.com/BethKidd/Plant-Narrative-1/Group_Project/Paperbarknetwork.tsv">

 ###
-For generations Indigenous populations of Oceania have used Melaleuca bark in the construction of dwellings.
+For generations Indigenous populations of Oceania have used  paperbark in the construction of dwellings.
 In the past dwelling building was often completed entirely by women who cut the bark, built the dwelling, and when traveling often carried the components on their backs.
 Paperbark sheeting was sometimes transported as it was not available in all environments.
 Ethnohistoric accounts indicate Aboriginals used Melaleuca bark as bedding and lining.
 These structures could range from relatively simple openair huts to more substantial structures aimed to avoid the rain of the wet season.
 Ethnohistoric accounts describe Aboriginal Australians painting the interior of their structures with ochre.
 Australian oral history from the Wik-Mungkan people, an Aboriginal group from northern Queensland, includes a tale regarding the use of paperbark in dwelling building.
 The story tells of a man and woman out foraging who when caught by surprise by the fast-approaching rainy season constructed one of the first bark shelters.
 Using Melaleuca bark, the couple lined their house and were able to stay dry.

 <param ve-image
 url="https://github.com/BethKidd/Plant-Narrative-1/blob/main/Group_Project/Paperbarkhut.png?raw=true"